Men in Black 3: Critical response

-Sequel
+Sequels

 Before its production with different leads, both Will Smith and Tommy Lee Jones said that they would "consider" appearing in a fourth film.
 Jones said it would be "easy to pick up where we left off.
 We know what we are doing, we know how to do it.
 It's just a hell of a lot of fun."

 In July 2012, Columbia chief executive Doug Belgrad said:

 We're very pleased with the financial performance of Men in Black 3, and we believe it is an ongoing franchise.
 We're going to do [another one], but we don't have clarity yet on how it should be done.

 By early 2013, Oren Uziel had begun writing a Men in Black 4 screenplay for Sony Pictures.

 In September 2015, series producers Walter Parkes and Laurie MacDonald stated the series would be rebooted as a trilogy, most likely without the involvement of Will Smith.

 In December 2014, it was revealed that Sony was planning a crossover between Men in Black and Jump Street.
 The news was leaked after Sony's system was hacked and then confirmed by the directors of the Jump Street films, Chris Miller and Phil Lord, during an interview.
 James Bobin was announced as director in 2016.
 On April 13, 2016, the movie was officially announced and revealed to be titled MIB 23.
 In 2016, Hill expressed doubts and said the project was unlikely to happen, and that it was too complicated to make it work.

 A standalone sequel titled Men in Black: International was released in June 2019, starring Chris Hemsworth and Tessa Thompson, with Emma Thompson reprising her role.

+In December 2025, it was reported that work had begun on a fifth film, with a script being written by Chris Bremner (Bad Boys For Life).